WiIIiamTang/block-munchers/README.md

 - Clicking start (when both players are ready) will start the game for both players, regardless of who is the 'host'
 - Aborting the race mode will exit out of the game for both players; you cannot manually quit in multiplayer endless, however.

+### Multiplayer game modes
+ - Race: Race your friend to the golden blocks at the bottom of the map. **Currently broken**
+ - Endless: See who can survive the longest in this endless game mode.

 # Development
+This project is still in development.
 Cone the repo and install the requirements if needed.
 **To build** the release, run ``build.py``.

 This uses pyinstaller to package the files.
 For a windows release, run ``build.py`` on windows, for Linux, run it on a linux machine, etc.